minecraftforum/rules-archive/rules/irc/rules.markdown

 ## Registering Your Nickname

 It is highly recommended that you register your nickname on the EsperNet IRC network.
-This helps prevent another user from joining the channel and using your nickname to impersonate you.
+This helps prevent another user from joining the channel and using your nickname to impersonate you

-To do this, simply use your desired nickname (/nick [nicknameyouwant]) and then type /msg nickserv REGISTER [password] [email-address].
-Once you have successfully registered your nickname, no other user will be able to use your nickname unless they know your password.
+To do this, simply change to your desired nickname (/nick [nicknameyouwant]) and then type */msg nickserv REGISTER [password] [email-address]*.
+Once you have successfully registered your nickname, no other user will be able to use your nickname unless they know your password

-To identify yourself on IRC once you have registered your nickname, type /msg nickserv IDENTIFY [yourpassword].
+To identify yourself on IRC once you have registered your nickname, type */msg nickserv IDENTIFY [yourpassword]*

 ## Disclaimer

 Channel Operators and voiced users are responsible for the smooth and efficient running of the #minecraftforums channel.
 The staff reserves the right to take whatever action is deemed appropriate in any given situation, regardless of whether there is a specific rule covering that situation or not.
 If there is a misunderstanding or dispute, then please bring the issue up politely with that staff member in private.
 In all matters, the decision of the channel operators is final.

 ## Channels